atick-faisal/label-studio/docs/source/guide/storage.md

 ```

-### Set up connection in the Label Studio UI
+### Set up connection in the Annotation Hub UI
 After you [configure access to your S3 bucket](#Configure-access-to-your-S3-bucket), do the following to set up Amazon S3 as a data source connection:

-1. Open Label Studio in your web browser.
+1. Open Annotation Hub in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Source Storage**.
 4. In the dialog box that appears, select **Amazon S3** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **Storage Title** field, type a name for the storage to appear in the Annotation Hub UI.
 6. Specify the name of the S3 bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining parameters:
     - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.